 Mule deer abundance varies throughout the province due to localized differences in habitat quality, predation, winter conditions, and historical and contemporary land use.
-Extensive wildfires throughout central British Columbia in 2017 and 2018 had both positive and negative impacts on mule deer; forage availability increased in many areas especially on summer ranges, but the removal of forest canopies reduced the quality of some winter ranges due to the loss of snow interception and thermal cover.
+Extensive wildfires throughout central British Columbia in 2017, 2018 and 2021 had both positive and negative impacts on mule deer; forage availability increased in many areas especially on summer ranges, but the removal of forest canopies reduced the quality of some winter ranges due to the loss of snow interception and thermal cover.
 There are concerns that high road densities in some burned areas could also facilitate increased hunter harvest and disturbance.
-Mule deer buck harvest had been dropping since a fifteen-year high in 2015 but estimates indicate harvest has been stable since 2018.
+Mule deer buck harvest had been dropping since a fifteen-year high in 2015.
 The province continues to manage buck harvest through general open seasons using a combination of antler point restrictions (i.e., 4-point or greater) and any-buck seasons in most areas, while other areas have exclusive 4-point or greater seasons.
 There are also restricted opportunities for antlerless harvest through a draw system using limited entry seasons.
 Meeting the provincial management objective of 20 bucks per 100 does has become increasingly challenging with declines in fawn recruitment in some areas and recent increases in road density and hunter access.
 Changes to habitat quality and predator-prey dynamics might also be affecting population growth in much of the province.

-A five-year research project initiated in 2018 is entering its third year in the southern interior of British Columbia.
+A five-year research project initiated in 2018 is entering its fourth year in the southern interior of British Columbia.
 The project is examining mule deer response to landscape changes.
-There are four study areas in three regional jurisdictions (Thompson, Okanagan, Boundary, and Kootenay study areas) with relatively large populations of mule deer that exist under different ecological conditions.
-Mule deer survival over the past three years has been highest in the Thompson and Okanagan study areas, which are characterized by the highest proportions of burned areas due to wildfire; adult doe survival estimates were 85%, and overwinter fawn survival estimates of 60 and 61% for the respective study areas over the three years.
-The Boundary and Kootenay study areas have experienced the least amount of wildfire and have the greatest number and diversity of ungulates and predators (e.g., cougar, wolves, black bears, grizzly bears, coyotes).
-In 2018/19, the survival rate of both adult does (65%) and ~7-month-old fawns (30%) was the lowest in the Boundary, followed closely by the Kootenays.
-Survival increased considerably in the following years and was collectively >75% in both study areas both years for adult does.
+There are three study areas in two regional jurisdictions (Thompson, Okanagan, and Boundary study areas) with relatively large populations of mule deer that exist under different ecological conditions.
+Mule deer survival over the past three years has been highest in the Thompson and Okanagan study areas, which are characterized by the highest proportions of burned areas due to wildfire; adult doe survival estimates were ~85%, and overwinter fawn survival estimates of ~60% for the respective study areas over the three years.
+The Boundary study area has experienced the least amount of wildfire and also has the greatest number and diversity of ungulates and predators (e.g., cougar, wolves, black bears, grizzly bears, coyotes).
+In 2018/19, the survival rate of both adult does (65%) and ~7-month-old fawns (30%) was low but increased considerably in the following years and was collectively >75% in 2020 and 2021 for adult does.

-The winters of 2019 and 2020 were considered wet with average snow depths and temperatures; these conditions likely contributed to improved winter survival for all age classes of mule deer observed in 2019/2020 and 2020/2021, especially in the Kootenay and Boundary study areas.
+The winters of 2019, 2020 and 2021 were considered relatively mild with average snow depths and temperatures and likely contributed to improved winter survival for all age classes of mule deer observed during these years.
 Data in northern British Columbia suggest that fawn survival in the spring of 2021 was lower than previous years.
 Recent composition surveys also indicate that buck to doe ratios are generally close to provincial objective of 20 bucks per 100 does post hunt.
 Continued monitoring of mule deer survival relative to habitat selection, relative competition, and risk of predation is intended to provide evidence of landscape-scale issues limiting mule deer populations in British Columbia.